scottsoif/snake/README.md

-Making a quick snake game while I was bored duirng
+Making a quick snake game while I was bored